icann/rdap-conformance-tool/docs/2019_gtld/tig/general.md

 The following steps should be used to test the RDAP protocol section 1.6 of the RDAP_Technical_Implementation_Guide_2_1:

-1. The tool shall use the HTTP HEAD method on the URI to be tested.
+1. Test case [-20300](#id-testCase-20300){ #id-testCase-20300 }: The tool shall use the HTTP HEAD method on the URI to be tested.
 If the HTTP Status code is different from the status code obtained when doing the GET method:
 ``` json
 {
   "code": -20300,